-Site drainage and stormwater retention shall conform to the Commonwealth of Massachusetts Department of Environmental Protection's Stormwater Pollution Prevention guidelines as most recently amended.
+Site drainage and stormwater retention shall conform to the Commonwealth of Massachusetts Department of Environmental Protection's Stormwater Pollution Prevention guidelines as most recently amended, including the Massachusetts Stormwater Management Handbook Vol 1 and 2, including any updates thereto, and shall be prepared in accordance with Article 1260 et seq. of these Zoning Bylaws.
+[Amended October 2022 Town Meeting].